ember-learn/ember-blog/source/2019-06-01-the-ember-times-issue-101.md

 Be kind,

-Amy Lam, Isaac Lee, Preston Sego, Jessica Jordan, the crowd and the Learning Team
+Amy Lam, Isaac Lee, Preston Sego, Jessica Jordan, Chris Ng, the crowd and the Learning Team